-Let's write the sentences after you have written them.
+Let's write

 today

 above

 very

 badly

 often

 Making something to eat

 Make your own smoothie

 It is a very hot Saturday afternoon.
 Thami is at home and has just finished doing her homework.
 Her younger brother and sister have gone shopping with her mom and dad.
 She knows they are going to be very hot when they get back.
 What can she do to help?
 She goes to the kitchen and finds a wonderful recipe to make delicious cold smoothies.
 She reads the recipe quickly and decides to surprise her brother and sister with smoothies when they come home at 5 o'clock.